MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 |France Central | Supported | N/A |
 |SwitzerlandWest | Supported| N/A |

-Read more about the supported metrics [here](../../concepts/evaluation-metrics-built-in.md) and when to use which metric.
+To learn more about the supported metrics and when to use which metric, see [Evaluation and monitoring metrics for generative AI](../../concepts/evaluation-metrics-built-in.md).

 #### Risk and safety evaluator usage